millxing/Patchlets/README.md

 - Executables: I have standalone .exe versions available and will add them to this repository shortly.

-- Know bugs: Crashes when two patchlets with Core Audio are combined.
+- Known bugs: Crashes when two patchlets with Core Audio are combined.